-Project SOAR is a three year re-entry program for 18 – 24 year old Harrisburg youth.
+Project SOAR is a re-entry program.
+One SOAR program is for for 18 – 24 year old Harrisburg youth.
+A second SOAR program is for 25 and older.
 SOAR is a comprehensive reentry program that will address the challenges of young adults who have been involved in the criminal justice system.
 The SOAR program will help these youth make a successful transitions back into the community.

 The intent of the initiative is to protect community safety by ensuring that these individuals (1) become productive members of society, (2) are provided positive opportunities to engage in employment and/or education, (3) maintain long-term employment, (4) sustain a stable residence, and (5) successfully address their substance abuse and mental health issues.